The Employee Training Manifesto for Enhanced Productivity

 Organizational issues also pose barriers to effective employee onboarding.
 Employee resistance, inadequate leadership training, and lack of motivation have the power to thwart your training plan, regardless of how carefully you crafted it.

 Another barrier is the sheer volume of information new hires must learn in the first days and weeks at a company.
 Today, it’s normal for companies to use several enterprise platforms just to manage basic HR functions.
 On top of that, employees are typically expected to use other digital tools at a proficient level on a daily basis.

-Finding the time to training new employees on all of these systems and integrating them into employees’ daily workflows is a significant challenge.
+Finding the time to train new employees on all of these systems and integrate them into employees’ daily workflows is a significant challenge.